-- Risks were clearly identified, and staff had guidance to help them support people to reduce the risk of avoidable harm. - People were supported to take positive risks to promote their independence.
+- Risks were identified, assessed and regularly reviewed.
+There was guidance for staff on the action they should take to mitigate risk. - People were supported to take positive risks to promote their independence.
 For example, individual care records detailed what support people needed to enable them to access the community as independently as possible. - Where people experienced periods of distress or anxiety staff knew how to respond effectively.
 Care plans documented information for staff to help identify known triggers, so they could respond quickly to prevent situations from escalating. - The environment was well maintained.
-Equipment and utilities were regularly checked to ensure they were safe to use.
-One relative said; "The recent upgrades have been to a high standard."
+Utilities, equipment and fire systems were regularly checked to make sure they were safe and fit for purpose. - Emergency plans were in place outlining the support people would need to evacuate the building in an emergency.